mono/Embeddinator-4000/docs/getting-started-java-android.md

 * Xamarin.Android 7.3.x or later
 * Android Studio 2.3.2 or later

-Open Visual Studio for Mac, create a new .NET Class Library project, name it `hello-from-csharp`, and save it to `~/Projects/hello-from-csharp`.
+Open Visual Studio for Windows or Mac, create a new .NET Class Library project, name it `hello-from-csharp`, and save it to `~/Projects/hello-from-csharp` or `%USERPROFILE%\Projects\hello-from-csharp`.

 Replace the code in the `MyClass.cs` file with the following snippet: